SaeedMogharian/resaa-sip-over-websocket/README.md

 websocket sip client for testing the configue

-The client only works on the
+### Issues
+- The client does not work as intended behind NAT
+-